Judan Ali: Latvia Football Federation

-In November 2012, Ali travelled to the Latvian Football Federation to oversee the UEFA A License course for Latvian national team coaches.
+In November 2012, Ali travelled to Latvia to oversee the UEFA A License course for Latvian national team coaches.

-IA Akranes Football Club Iceland
+Iceland

-In November 2012, Ali visited the Volcanic Islands of Iceland to deliver his coaching sessions to Icelandic coaches.
+In November 2012, Ali visited Iceland to deliver his coaching sessions to Icelandic coaches.

 Blackburn Rovers F.C.

-In season 2012-2013, English champions Blackburn Rovers FC, who won the Premier League in 1995 appointed Judan Ali as their U23 and Academy coach after being invited as a 'guest' coach by the owners.
+In 2012, Ali was appointed by Blackburn Rovers FC as their U23 and academy coach after being invited as a 'guest' coach by the owners.

-Chinese Taipei National Football Team (Taiwan)
+Chinese Taipei National Football Team

 In March 2013, Ali was appointed head of elite football development in Taiwan.

 Kitchee Sports Club

 In April 2015, Ali joined the coaching staff of Kitchee SC youth team.

-Indonesia national football team
+PS TNI

-In March 2016, Judan Ali was appointed the manager and head coach for the Indonesian National Army Football Team, which changed their name to Persikabo 1973, who compete in the Indonesian Super League.
-Ali was tasked with recruiting players and training them from scratch, and in their first season of competing, they finished in 12th position generating crowd attendances of 23,000 at home games.
+In March 2016, Ali was appointed as the manager and head coach for PS TNI, now Persikabo 1973.

-Persela Lamongan Football Club
+Persela Lamongan

-In June 2017, Judan Ali was appointed the technical director for Persela Lamongan Football Club, who compete in the Indonesian Super League.
+Also in 2016, Ali was appointed as the technical director for Persela Lamongan.

+Persiga Trenggalek

+Later in 2016, Ali was appointed as the sporting director for Persiga Trenggalek.